easysoftware/developer-portal-devs/docs/Hello_RYS/RYSPEC.md

 # RYSPEC

-*In this article you will learn how RYSPEC works*
+*In this article you will learn how RYSPEC works.*

 ---